Take advantage of modern solutions and delegate tasks to manage stress during the holiday season.

 So, don’t react and flip off food (or people) from the dining table.
 Together we’ll look at tips for how to reduce holiday stress and help you enjoy the festive season. 🤗

 **Click to auto scroll by section

-1. Know and Respect Your Limits
+1. Know and Respect Your Holiday Hosting Limits

 Some of us love, love, I mean love planning and hosting.
 We love it so much we get hell-bent to do it all and eventually we start to say, “it’s no big deal” and “it’s going to be totally worth it.”
 Those are just a few phrases that we like to call, red flags.
 You are rationalizing the amount of work you’re taking on.
 You’re most likely doing too much, especially if you say them often.

-2. Set Your Guests’ Expectations
+2. Know or Set the Holiday’s Expectations

 If you want everyone to show up super casual and welcome themselves to your pantry and fridge, tell them everything on the invite!
 Save the spontaneity for nights out.
 When you’re hosting things, it’s good to leave a little wiggle room, but most planners and many guests like having an idea of how the night is going to go.